Human rights in Vanuatu: Government corruption

 There have been some ongoing issues in relation to government corruption in Vanuatu.
 The office of the Ombudsman and the Auditor General are the key government agencies responsible for combating governmental corruption.
 The major causes of governmental corruption in Vanuatu are classified in two ways.
-The first classification, economic causes, is where a governmental officer may use the Government assets allocated to him for personal gain.
+The first classification, economic causes, where a governmental officer may use the Government assets allocated to him for personal gain.
 Secondly, political causes, is where once appointed in a ministry a leader may use his power to appoint people from his party to a particular post.

 The Vanuatu government has introduced mechanisms in order to address these corruption issues.
 The Leadership Code Act 1998 (the code) forbids a leader from using public money for personal gain, from accepting any loan which he might have an advantage or other benefit or from bribing a person.
-Under the code a person is also forbidden to hold any public office or position for which he or she receives a salary if that office or positions conflicts or interferes in any way with the ability for a leader to fulfill his or her duties.
+Under the code, a person is also forbidden to hold any public office or position for which he or she receives a salary if that office or positions conflicts or interferes in any way with the ability of a leader to fulfill his or her duties.

 The code also sets out the Ombudsman's role in investigating and prosecuting leaders who have been found to be in breach of the code.

-Since its establishment the Ombudsman has issued a number of reports that have been critical of government institutions and officials.
+Since its establishment, the Ombudsman has issued a number of reports that have been critical of government institutions and officials.
 There have been concerns over some reports of the Ombudsman not ending up in court.
-This is mainly due to the law and Court Rules dealing with evidence, which obliges the Public Prosecutor to request further investigation in relation to the report of the Ombudsman if they are not satisfied they have received sufficient evidence.
+This is mainly due to the law and Court Rules dealing with evidence, which oblige the Public Prosecutor to request further investigation in relation to the report of the Ombudsman if they are not satisfied they have received sufficient evidence.
 This has placed limits on their ability to prosecute, as by 2009 only one case has occurred where the Public Prosecutor has successfully prosecuted a leader following a report from the Ombudsman.
-In relation to the limitations on holding the government to account for corruption there is no law that provides for public access to government information, and the media's request for information has been met with an inconsistent response from the government.
+In relation to the limitations on holding the government to account for corruption, no law provides for public access to government information, and the media's request for information has been met with an inconsistent response from the government.

 In 2009 Vanuatu accepted the recommendations from its Universal Periodic Review which advocated for Vanuatu to continue strengthening the role of the Ombudsman's office, including its ability to follow up on the results of its investigations and namely to increase efforts to provide it with sufficient funding and allocate more funding to the Ombudsman to allow for more aggressive prosecution of corruption cases.